Support at Home

 • 2 short-term classifications

-This system offers a more tailored approach compared to the previous 4-level HCP system, with the highest ongoing classification providing up to $78,000 per year in support.
+This system offers a tailored approach that's reflective of your individual circumstances, with the highest ongoing classification providing up to $78,000 per year in support.

 Defined Service List

-The program includes a clear list of services, categorized into:
+The program includes a clear list of services that may be available to you, categorised into:

-This structure provides clarity for participants and providers on available services.
+This structure provides clarity for participants and providers on available services for you.

 Quarterly Budgets with Flexibility

-Participants will receive a quarterly budget aligned with their funding classification.
-They can carry over up to $1,000 or 10% (whichever is higher) of unspent funds to the next quarter, offering flexibility in managing their care.
+Participants will receive a quarterly budget aligned with your funding classification.
+You can carry over up to $1,000 or 10% (whichever is higher) of unspent funds to the next quarter, offering flexibility in managing your care.

 Transparent Pricing with Caps